Extensions¶

 This simply supplies an alphabetic dimension to categorizing failures.

 To enable this extension, create a file named check_alias.txt in the Run_Archive directory of a test launch (ie, /Path/to/Tests/$app/$test/Run_Archive/$test_id/check_alias.txt). check_alias is set to the content of the first line of this file.
-This check_alias field is set in each event file, so InfluxDB is not required for this extension. check_alias is sent to InfluxDB alongside the standard event metadata, if InfluxDB is enabled.
+This check_alias field is set in each event file, so InfluxDB is not required for this extension. check_alias is sent to databases alongside the standard event metadata, if any databases are enabled.